cloudfoundry/docs-deploying-cf/vcloud/deploying_micro_bosh.md

 If you want to SSH to the Micro BOSH you can do so using the default login credentials `vcap`, `c1oudc0w`

-You can change the default userid & password by specifying it in the deployment manifest, as follows:
+You can change the default userid & password by specifying it in the deployment manifest, as follows (we installed the `whois` package on the jump box earlier in order to get these tools):

 <pre class="terminal">
 env: